 Like many other villages situated to the right of the plain of Magadino, Monte Carasso is made up of different settlements - one on the floor of the valley, one at the foot of the mountain and one further up the mountainside.
 The original lower settlements were on important transport routes, whereas the ones further up were developed to make the most of the agricultural land available.
 The land around these villages was used for vegetable plots, pasture, the cultivation of cereals and vineyards.

 It's possible to travel up the mountainside by cable car or by foot; either way the trip starts from the departure station of the cable car in Monte Carasso.
 Half way up to Mornera is an intermediary stop - Curzutt (Variante A), from here a few minutes walk along a signed path will bring you to San Bernardo.
-If you decide not to go by cable car, you drive as far as the Lori aqueduct, then walk up to San Bernardo following the path that winds through chestnut woods (about 15 minutes).
+If you decide not to go by cable car, you walk up to San Bernardo following the path that winds through chestnut woods (about 45 minutes).
+In the months of May-October it is also possible to reach the Pairolo esplanade (under Curzútt by shuttle bus service).

 After a visit to the church take time to enjoy the panorama, which opens up over the whole region of Bellinzona before heading back to Curzutt through chestnut trees and dry stone walls.
 Curzutt means Lower Court and is the only settlement which has survived; today it is at the heart of an interesting project aimed at rescuing the surrounding environment, the landscape and history of the area by the «Curzutt - San Bernardo Foundation».
 Several families lived here up until the 18thC and despite the scarcity of water they managed to make a living cultivating the land.
 As well as reclaiming the woods and the pastures, several rustic cottages have been earmarked for restoration bringing life to a youth hostel with conference rooms as a youth hostel.
 A vineyard has also been replanted using biocultivation methods.